Get started with GBYT!

 -

-Yes!
+Absolutely!
 If a GBYT book club exists in your community, please consider reaching out to them and asking if you can sponsor books for their participants.
 You can also make a tax deductible donation to our organization, hang up a GBYT flyer in your local library or community center (contact us for a printable flyer), and share with educators, booksellers, and others interested in engaging youth in this work.
-Thank you for your support!